 API3 services being used will cause a shortage in API3 supply, which will benefit all token holders, and not only the stakers.
-This implies that the staking rewards should be regulated to ensure that a certain portion of the API3 token holders stake, which will secure the governance of the project and provide collateral for insurance products.
+This implies that the staking rewards should be regulated to ensure that a certain portion of the API3 token holders stake, which will secure the governance of the project and provide collateral for service coverage products.
 To this end, the API3 DAO sets a "stake target", which is a percentage of the total token supply.
-Every week, the reward amount is updated iteratively, i.e., increases if the staked amount is below the stake target, and vice versa.
+Every week, the reward amount is updated iteratively, i.e., increases if the staked amount is below the stake target, and vice versa.4 ernance quality is not easily quantified.

-It is challenging to incentivize good governance through staking rewards, as governance quality is not easily quantified.
 For example, participation is generally considered to be desirable, yet voting on a proposal that will already pass is redundant in most cases, and actively abstaining is a legitimate stance.
 As a solution, we only reward long-term outcomes.
 Specifically, the staking rewards are paid out weekly, yet each payment becomes withdrawable only after a full year.
-This incen-
+This incentivizes all stakers to cooperate to maximize the token price one year from now, and the rolling nature of this release prevents instability.